 African American and Interracial Couples needed for domestic adoption.
 Agape of Central Alabama tries to maintain a variety of families (demographic, race, abilities, family dynamic) in our pool in order to meet the needs of each child in a timely manner.
 Some of our birth moms request an adoption plan with an African American or Interracial Couple.
 We’d like your help in honoring these moms’ requests to the best of our ability.

-If you are an African American or Interracial Family and interested in adopting an African American or Biracial child, please PRAY about this decision and contact Carol Esco at email@example.com.
+If you are an African American or Interracial Family and interested in adopting an African American or Biracial child, please pray about this decision and contact Caitlin Inman at firstname.lastname@example.org.

 Agape is a huge supporter of family diversity.
 This need does not represent a desire for non-diversity.